DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/-_ideas/Epidemiology.md

 - TODO: "Leveraging Machine Learning in Epidemiology for Disease Prediction"
   - Discuss how ML models can predict the spread of diseases, diagnose outbreaks, or provide personalized medicine recommendations.

-- TODO: "Applications of Time Series Analysis in Epidemiological Research"
-  - Explore how time series methods can model the spread of diseases, detect outbreaks early, and predict future cases.

 - TODO: "Data Science in the Fight Against Pandemics: Lessons from COVID-19"
   - Analyze the role of data science in managing the COVID-19 pandemic, including predictive modeling, contact tracing, and vaccine distribution strategies.